biomed-AI/GraphCS/README.md

 ### or

 ### run on the Preprocessed  example data
+we provide the preprocessed datasets, which had been normalized by Seurat and the corresponding cell graphs had been constructed by BBKNN.
+Thus, you can run the following command to get the predicted results directly.

 ```
 python -u train.py --data Baron_segerstolpe_example.ref
 ```

- You can download the other Preprocessed  example data from the [website](https://drive.google.com/drive/folders/18usNrDU6CS0Ydxc7zei8bTgLHQ2RV-G2?usp=sharing), and put them into the `data` folder.
+ You can download the other Preprocessed  example data from the [website](https://drive.google.com/file/d/1sbwIzzZ5n9-G3M1OqZGnfbIu_3MZXqKO/view?usp=sharing), and put them into the `data` folder.
 Then you can follow the above command to train GraphCS and predict cell types directly.

 ## Reproduction instructions

+**You can reproduce all results reported in this study following the README stored in folder `reproducibility`. **
-All raw datasets (RData format) used in this paper were saved on here [website](https://drive.google.com/drive/folders/1ST0T90HcxCKuxOTmOvqCI-IyE2IY6YvM?usp=sharing).
+Note: All raw datasets (RData format) used in this paper were saved on here [website](https://drive.google.com/drive/folders/1ST0T90HcxCKuxOTmOvqCI-IyE2IY6YvM?usp=sharing).
 You can download them and put them into the folder `example_data` to reproduce the results reported in this paper.
 On the other hand, For Python-based competing methods, you can use the function `convert_between_scanpy_seurat.R` in the folder `reproducibility/competing_methods/` to convert RData type into h5ad type.